 Seal it, then hide the box where you have little, or limited access.
-This is just a means to help you recover.
+This is just a means to help you recover and get closer to finding out how to get over a breakup.
 Don’t burn or destroy any object, even if sometimes you feel the urge to do so.

 After the memory box gets locked away, so that it becomes out of sight and out of mind, you can start to focus on yourself.
 There is nothing wrong in giving yourself some attention.
 At this point, there is no one there to focus on you and give you the attention that you deserve, so you must be the one to do so.

 ● There are so many easy and fun things you can do in order to feel better: get a new haircut, you always wanted, treat yourself, buy that thing you always wanted, something expensive or visually appealing, like a sexy high heeled shoe or a dazzling dress (this will also work as a confidence booster).